Gluzberg/cart-api/README.md

 # cart-api

-Please attend the detailed documnetation in the Wiki: https://github.com/Gluzberg/cart-api/wiki
+Please attend the detailed documentation in the Wiki: https://github.com/Gluzberg/cart-api/wiki